kklimonda/neutron/TESTING.rst

 1) Write unit tests because they're required to get your patch merged.
    This typically involves mock heavy tests that assert that your code is as written.
-2) Putting as much thought into your testing strategy as you do to the rest of your code.
+2) Putting as much thought in to your testing strategy as you do to the rest of your code.
 Use different layers of testing as appropriate to provide high *quality* coverage.
 Are you touching an agent?
 Test it against an actual system!
 Are you adding a new API?
 Test it for race conditions